t-ibrahim-t/miningcore/README.md

 ## Running a production pool

 A public production pool requires a web-frontend for your users to check their hashrate, earnings etc. Miningcore does not include such frontend but there are several community projects that can be used as starting point.

-Once again, do not run a production pool on Windows!
-This is not a supported configuration.

 ## Donations